I Have the Pictures to Prove It

 I TRY to avoid these grandiose statements for several reasons:

 - How in the heck would I know?
 I haven’t been to every restaurant in the state, nor will I ever achieve such a lofty goal.

 - The food in question may just seem like it’s the best because it’s within reach.

 - Someone might go and make a clown out of me.
 I went large and grand once in the name of mouth-watering onion rings in a particular restaurant near Kentucky Lake.
-I declared, right here in one of my Kentucky Restaurant Reviews, that these were the best onion rings in Kentucky.
-In my defense, at that time they probably were!
+I declared that these were the best onion rings in Kentucky.
+In my defense, at that time they probably were.
 BUT (big but) upon a recent trip, it was obvious the onion rings were the victim of a “make under” and… well.. they aren’t even the best onion rings in the town now, let alone the whole state.
 If anyone reads that now and orders the onion rings, my reputation is shot.
 I think I’ll go back and edit a little – instead of saying they’re the best onion rings in the state, I’ll say they’re the best onion rings in the room.

 So, as you can see, going grand can lead to more heartache than you’ll find on a Taylor Swift album.

 But, let’s just say I was going to go grand for a minute.
 Let’s say I threw caution to the wind and decided to swoop right in with some of my world-famous declarations.
 After a recent trip to a favorite restaurant (The Feed Mill in Morganfield), I’m afraid I’m going to have to do just that.

 As a popular commercial says, Here we go!